 Rapport starts with the first call an agent makes.
 It continues during the purchase decision, throughout their time as a customer, and even after they discontinue use if that happens.
-If you want your company to last, maintaining a strong connection with those who use your product is an absolute necessity.
+If you want your company to last, maintaining a secure connection with those who use your product is an absolute necessity.

 How do you establish and build rapport with customers?
 Obviously through stand-out service and providing an experience for each person who uses your solution.
 However, you can simplify the process with the use of certain contact center software features.